jrtx0/makefile-template-linux/README.md

-# bin2hex
+# makefile-template-linux
-a simple tool for converting bin file to hex file.makefile is designed for linux or macos c and cpp project.
+a makefile template is designed for linux or macos c and cpp project which converting bin file to hex file.